New England Journal of Medicine November 05, 2020

 Setting

-Population Patients aged 35 to 82 years with stable chronic coronary disease who were clinically stable for at least 6 months and could tolerate colchicine.
+Population Patients aged 35 to 82 years with established chronic coronary disease who had been clinically stable for at least 6 months.

-Outcome Composite of cardiovascular death, myocardial infarction, ischemic stroke, or ischemia-driven coronary revascularization
+Outcome A composite of cardiovascular death, spontaneous (nonprocedural) myocardial infarction, ischemic stroke, or ischemia-driven coronary revascularization.

 Study Limitations